Bhutan Cultural Tour with 3 Days Chelela Trek 8 Days

 • Max Altitude 3,988m/13,085ft

-Major Highlights Bhutan Cultural Tour with Chelela Trek
+Highlights Of the Bhutan Cultural Tour with Chelela Trek

 • Explore the breathtaking Shangri-La of Bhutan, including the cultural aura

-• Historical monasteries shorten, and forts- Kichu Lhakhang and Rinpung Dzong
+• Historical monasteries were shortened, and forts- Kichu Lhakhang and Rinpung Dzong

 • Tiger's Nest aka Taktsang monastery